harlanrs/zomboid-functional-gutters/README.md

     - IsoDoor.getGarageDoorIndex
 - Allow manually switching building 'mode' to custom by adding horizontal gutter pipes to vanilla?
     - or just enable vertical pipes to connect with horizontal/gutter pipes allowing for snaking up vanilla buildings
-- Check segments that don't reach top floor to ensure they only access nearby roofs that make sense (vanilla buildings)
+- Check sections that don't reach top floor to ensure they only access nearby roofs that make sense (vanilla buildings)
     - currently just assumed to have access to any roof on that level even if it doesn't make sense visually
     - Only a 'problem' on some vanilla buildings and we already assume existing gutter structures that we are hooking in to so maybe not a problem at all
 - Take roof angle into consideration?